-Fitting in with our homes aesthetic, we wanted our baby gate to coordinate with our other barn doors in our home.
+Fitting in with our home aesthetic, we wanted our baby gate to coordinate with our other barn doors in our home.
+Follow along to learn how to make your own DIY Barn Door Baby Gate!

 Our 100-year-old barn had just come down and we luckily had old worn-out 1×5’s on hand.
 But really there are so many ways to make new boards look rustic, you wouldn’t need to have authentic 100-year-old barn boards on hand.
 You could purchase any kind of 1×5 board and distress.

 Since our boards had evidence of barn-life on them and our children would be around this a lot, I decided to do a good sanding job on them.
-Then, I blew out the deep crevices with an air hose.
+To finish the job, I blew out the deep crevices with an air hose.

 Our larger laundry room door was also white-washed so I wanted to replicate this theme.
-My white-washing method was to lightly paint the wood with white paint, then brush on some water over top.
-I scrubbed it in so the 2 blended or would use a dry cloth to combine.
-There was no real method, it was just about adding paint or water according to how translucent I wanted it to be.
+In order to white-wash this wood, I lightly painted the wood with white paint, then brushed some water over the top.
+I scrubbed it so that the water and paint blended and used a dry cloth to combine.
+There was no real method or exact coats of paint used – it was just about adding paint or water according to how translucent I wanted it to be.

-I love that, because this is wood I can add a little nail and our little baby gate becomes a seasonal background for wreaths, cowboy hats or bells.
-Ooh bells double also-known-as a ‘I know who got out of bed early’ alert :).
+I love that, because this is wood I can add a little nail our little baby gate becomes a seasonal background for wreaths, cowboy hats or bells.
+There’s no doubt – the finished product is just plain cute!
+Pro Tip: bells double also-known-as a ‘I know who got out of bed early’ alert :).

 Show me how yours turned out in the comments below!
 I’d love to hear how your experience went!